Dr. Laurie Posey

 Dr. Laurie Posey specializes in instructional design, online and blended learning, and the use of technology to support all aspects of health professional education.
 Her research and scholarship focuses on eLearning best practices, active- and authentic learning strategies, collaborative learning, continuous quality improvement, online simulation, and telehealth-enabled education.

-She was the Principle Investigator for the Teaching and Transforming through Technology (T3) program, through which ABSN program transitioned from face-to-face to a blended learning format.
 Dr. Posey is an accomplished instructional designer with more than 20 years of experience designing and developing eLearning programs for academia, government and industry.
 Prior to coming to GW, she served as Deputy Director for the Robert Wood Johnson Foundation’s Partnerships for Training program, which used distance education to educate Nurse Practitioners, Physician Assistants and Certified Nurse Midwives in underserved communities.

 Dr. Posey is currently the Principle Investigator for two grant-funded studies investigating the use of online and telehealth technologies to provide distance learners with opportunities for real-time, authentic practice and assessment through virtual Standardized Patient (SP) encounters.
 The first study funded through GW's Cross Disciplinary Research Fund is developing and pilot testing a Virtual Standardized Patient Portal that will integrate an open-source Electronic Health Record (EHR) into the Adobe Connect web-conferencing platform.
 The second study funded by the National Council of State Boards of Nursing's Center for Regulatory Excellence will compare the educational outcomes of face-to-face and telehealth-enabled SP encounters.